PSLE English: Top Tips To Conquer The Composition And Comprehension Sections

-The PSLE is finally here, with barely 48 hours till your child sits for his English paper, we share with you some tips on how to prepare for the composition and comprehension component of the paper.
+The PSLE is finally here, with barely 24 hours till your child sits for his/her English paper.
+We share with you some tips on how to prepare for the composition and comprehension component of the paper.

-The compo section of Paper One, is an area where you can let your creativity flow and display your linguistic prowess, yet it will all come to naught if you don’t plan.
+The composition section of Paper One, is an area where you can let your creativity flow and display your linguistic prowess, yet it will all come to naught if you don’t plan.

 If you fail to plan, you plan to fail

 Before you start writing your story, think about the five ‘Ws’ and one ‘H’ questions; Who, When, Where, What, Why and How.
 Once you have a basic idea of what these are going to be in your story, you are already equipped with a structure for the narrative.

 Remember to show and not tell.
 Make your story interesting for the reader by showing and describing the action as it happens.
 PSLE examiners seem to like it when you show off your knowledge of adjectives, adverbs and semi-colon.
 For example, ‘his stomach rumbled as he looked up at the clock; he had not eaten since six that morning,’ versus ‘he was hungry.’
 One is showing off a situation in a flowery manner while the other is straight-to-the-point.